 - You can migrate your backups to whichever storage solution you prefer.
 For example, you can move from a local hard disk to a NAS, or a data center, or even to your own private Amazon S3 storage.

 - Since you control the data, you can apply your own security policies to the backup storage, for instance, only allowing CubeBackup and the administrator access to the storage.

-Many organizations already have available servers or even large data centers, so using a G Suite on-premises backup solution can take advantage of equipment and storage that is already available.
+Many organizations already have available servers or even large data centers, so using a Google Workspace on-premises backup solution can take advantage of equipment and storage that is already available.
 This can save your company money compared to cloud-to-cloud backup solutions.

 The General Data Protection Regulation ("GDPR") is a regulation in EU law about data protection and privacy for all individuals within the European Union and the European Economic Area.
 The GDPR became enforceable on 25 May 2018.
-Since CubeBackup is an on-premises G Suite backup tool, it doesn't directly manage backup data for any G Suite users, and therefore already aligns with the GDPR.
+Since CubeBackup is an on-premises Google Workspace backup tool, it doesn't directly manage backup data for any Google Workspace users, and therefore already aligns with the GDPR.
 CubeBackup is firmly committed to GDPR compliance.
 More information can be found at CubeBackup and GDPR

 Some countries, states, and companies have strict requirements that organizations must have at least one local copy of their business data.
-In this situation, an on-premises G Suite backup solution is the only choice for compliance reasons.
+In this situation, an on-premises Google Workspace backup solution is the only choice for compliance reasons.

 CubeBackup not only secures your data and files from intentional or unintentional deletion, it also keeps a history all versions of the data, complete with folder structures.
 In this way, it behaves much like Git or Time Machine backups, giving you the freedom to view or restore any historical version of your data.
 Many other backup solutions do not have this feature.